-The Inspection Process: The Big Picture
+The Inspection Process: Preparation and Follow-up

 We understand that many of our clients are going through the home inspection process for the first time.
 Even for the veteran homebuyer, it is likely that the “rules of the game” have changed since their last inspection.
 The ProVantage inspection service is among the best you can get, but it is not the cheapest.
 We want you to maximize the benefit of the inspection financially.
-Almost always the value of the defects found in the inspection is greater than the cost of the inspection, so we would like to think you can come out at the end with a big financial plus from the investment of your inspection dollars.
+Almost always, the value of the defects found in the inspection is greater than the cost of the inspection, so we would like to think you can come out at the end with a big financial plus from the investment of your inspection dollars.
 The best way to do this is with some careful planning and preparation for the inspection.

 Based on working with many hundreds of home buyers, here are some pointers for home buyers to maximize their benefit from a REAL home inspection.

 Legal: We strongly recommend that you shop for a lawyer early.
 Ideally you will have a lawyer available to you before making any offers to purchase and before doing the home inspection.
 The inspection may raise legal issues that can only be answered by a lawyer, and you will have very little time to shop for a lawyer after the inspection before waiving the inspection clause.

 Legal: Understand who’s paying who.
 In the Ontario real estate system, the seller is paying ALL involved salespeople through what is called an agency agreement.
 Both the buying and selling agents are paid from the commission from the seller, and both the selling and buying salespeople are obligated to maximize the benefit for the seller, regardless of other agreements.